 What do you think about teaching in baseball vs. music?
 Are there other ways we might insert natural learning opportunities in music presentations?
 Let me know in the comments below.

-Visit our What Is MITA page here to learn how MITA blends music with written commentary and other media in ways that enrich the learning experience.
+Learn how MITA blends music with written commentary and other media in ways that enrich the learning experience.

 Robert Freeman—Harvard AB, summa; Princeton MFA and PhD—taught at Princeton, Harvard, and MIT, where he made tenure just before his appointment as fourth director of the Eastman School of Music in Rochester (1972-96), President of The New England Conservatory of Music (1996-1999), and as Dean of the College of Fine Arts at the University of Texas at Austin (1999-2006), where he taught as Regents professor of the history and future of music until his retirement in 2015.